Best stove fans – we advise how to buy a stove fan, so you can maximise the benefits of your log burner

 Cost-effective, simple, yet surprisingly effective – plus it comes complete with a highly useful and accurate temperature gauge.
 Users love how quiet it is as well as its efficient heat distribution capabilities – all despite its attractive neat, compact proportions.

-This six blade stove fan really does pack a punch in terms of its ability to distribute heat, yet is still quiet while running at below 25 decibels.
+This six-blade stove fan really does pack a punch in terms of its ability to distribute heat, yet is still quiet while running at below 25 decibels.
 This model measures 20cm in height which is a little larger than some other models.
 It is also great value for money.

 A truly tiny and neat stove fan that is ideal for anyone struggling to find a model that is suitable for an awkward, tight space above their stove.
-Despite its super small size, the Ecofan Original Mini has a highly impressive maximum operating temperature of 345°C.
+Despite its super small size, the Ecofan Original Mini has a highly impressive maximum operating temperature of 345˚C.

 The Sterling Ventures Fireplace Heat Powered Stove Fan is an eye-catching, stylish black and gold stove fan.
 Perfect for anyone who is looking to add a stylish little touch and draw attention towards their stove at the same time as maximising its efficiency.

 There are several reasons why this fan has made it on to our list.
-Firstly it is really effective when it comes to heat distribution.
+First, it is really effective when it comes to heat distribution.
 Then there is the fact that it is compact yet reassuringly robust and, finally, it is nice and quiet even when running at full pelt.

 The best stove fan overall

-1. Tomersun 4 Blades Stove Fan
+2. Tomersun 4 Blades Stove Fan

 Our expert review: